GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 - **Log Management Components**: CloudWatch Logs provides a structured approach to organizing and managing log data through its core components: Log Streams and Log Groups.
 These components work together to ensure logs are stored efficiently, categorized logically, and accessible for analysis and monitoring.

-  - **Log Streams**: Each log stream corresponds to a specific logging source (e.g., an EC2 instance or application).
-A log stream is a sequence of log events ordered by timestamp.
+  - **Log Streams**: A log stream is a sequence of log events that share the same source.
+Each separate source of logs in CloudWatch Logs makes up a separate log stream.

-  - **Log Groups**: A log group is a collection of related log streams, typically grouped by an application, service, or environment.
-Log groups serve as containers for managing log retention, permissions, and metric filters.
+  - **Log Groups**: A log group is a group of log streams that share the same retention, monitoring, and access control settings.
+You can define log groups and specify which streams to put into each group.
+There is no limit on the number of log streams that can belong to one log group.

 - **Metric Filters**: Metric filters analyze log data in real time to extract key performance indicators or errors and convert them into metrics.
 These metrics can be used for monitoring and triggering alarms.